Balupu: Soundtrack

 The music was composed by S. Thaman.
 This film marks Thaman's second venture with Gopichand Malineni after Bodyguard and also his sixth venture with Ravi Teja.
 Sirivennela Sitaramasastri and Bhaskarabhatla penned the lyrics for the songs.
 Ravi Teja also sung a song in this film.
 The film had its audio launch in Hyderabad International Convention Centre at Hyderabad on 1 June 2013.

 Reception

 The audio got a positive response.
-123telugu.com gave a review stating "Balupu is one of the most commercially promising audio albums that Ravi Teja has had in recent times.
-The songs are peppy and are easy to like."
 APHerald.com gave a review stating "Over all Balupu audio sounded as a mix of a new and old track from Thaman’s previous movies."
 Telugucinema.com gave a review stating "All in all, Balupu is different in Thaman's repertoire and has songs that are easy to like.
 Thaman has come up with songs that would help the film.
 Has mass numbers as well as a melody number.
 The right mix of songs.
 Best album in Ravi Teja's career in the recent times."
-Cineoutlook.com gave a review stating: "Overall Balupu Audio is a combination of Class and Mass Masala songs.
-It’s a S.S.
-Thaman Brand Music."